sanic-meetup/meetup/final.report.md

 - [x] Google Maps API
   - opted for native map client instead (Apple Maps for iOS / Google Maps for Android) this is for easier apple core location support
 - [x] Apple Core Location (for height location in buildings)

+### additions
-- + Mocha, Chai, SuperTest, & chai-http for server side testing
+-  Mocha, Chai, SuperTest, & chai-http for server side testing
-- + sendgrid for mailing things to users
+-  sendgrid for mailing things to users
   - implemented on  backend, not  being used on front-end due to time constrictions
-- + Mongoose & MongoDB (hosted on MLab)
+-  Mongoose & MongoDB (hosted on MLab)

 ### Technical Challenges